Residue sums for superconformal indices: Introduction

 \paragraph{Organization}

 The rest of this paper is organized as follows.
 In Section \ref{sec:n=2-sci}, we briefly review the construction of the superconformal index and standard expressions for the indices of superconformal gauge theories.
 In Section \ref{sec:conv-res-sums}, we study in turn the convergence properties of the residue sums for the Schur, Macdonald, and full superconformal index, and demonstrate convergence when the reduced measure is used for the gauge singlet projection.
 Mathematically, these cases correspond respectively to integrals of elliptic functions, basic hypergeometric integrals and elliptic hypergeometric integrals.
-In Section \ref{sec:mcd-n=4-su2}, using the residue sum as an intermediate step, we derive a closed form expression for the Macdonald index of the $\mathcal{N}=4$ $SU(2)$ theory.
-In this section, we also study various implications of the formula.
-In Section \ref{sec:examples-rank-1}, we evaluate the Macdonald and full superconformal index of various $SU(2)$ gauge theories with $\mathcal{N}=4,2,1$ supersymmetry.
-In Section \ref{sec:higher-rank}, we show how our method extends to a higher rank example, the Macdonald index of the $\mathcal{N}=4$ $SU(3)$ theory.
+In Section \ref{sec:mcd-n=4-su2}, using the residue sum as an intermediate step, we derive a closed form expression for the Macdonald index of the $\mathcal{N}=4$ $SU(2)$ theory and study its properties.
+In Section \ref{sec:examples-rank-1}, we evaluate the Macdonald and full superconformal index of $SU(2)$ gauge theories with $\mathcal{N}=4,2,1$ supersymmetry.
+In Section \ref{sec:higher-rank}, we show how our method extends to a higher rank example, the Macdonald index of the $\mathcal{N}=4$ $SU(3)$ SYM theory.
 We briefly summarize our findings and suggest directions for future research in Section \ref{sec:future}.

 In Appendix \ref{app:spec-functions}, we collect the definitions of various special functions used in the main text and summarize some of their key properties and identities.
 In Appendix \ref{app:bas-hypgeom-int}, we review the residue evaluation of basic hypergeometric integrals.
 In Appendix \ref{app:ell-hypgeom-int}, we evaluate elliptic hypergeometric integrals as residue sums and discuss their convergence.
 In Appendix \ref{app:Tracerelations}, we collect trace relations for the Hall-Littlewood chiral ring of the $\mathcal{N}=4$ $SU(3)$ theory.